-Roadfooders worth their salt know Meriden, Connecticut as the steamed cheeseburger capital, with all roads leading to the world famous Ted’s.
-The once humble Ted’s has grown to national prominence, thanks to the Food Network and Travel Channel.
-Folks may not realize, however, that Meriden is home to several other steamed burger meisters, namely K. LaMay’s, the newest kid on the block.
+Roadfooders worth their salt think of Meriden, Connecticut, as home of the steamed cheeseburger, where all roads lead to the famous Ted’s.
+The once humble Ted’s has attained national prominence thanks to being on TV food shows.
+But Meriden is home to a handful of other steamed burger meisters, among them K. LaMay’s — a relative newcomer to the scene, opened in 2006.

-Kevin also sets himself apart by offering Foxon Park sodas, including white birch (what, no Iron Brew?).
-These, in addition to a wide selection of Stewart’s sodas and the usual Snapples, offer a respite from the pedestrian Coke/Pepsi products that others peddle.
+K. LaMay’s also sets itself apart by offering locally-brewed Foxon Park sodas, including white birch.
+(What, no Iron Brew?).
+These, in addition to a wide selection of Stewart’s sodas and the usual Snapples, offer a respite from the pedestrian Coke/Pepsi products others peddle.
 Fries and onion rings are available, in addition to a full line of Deep River potato chips, made in Old Lyme.
-The store is located next to Les’ Dairy Bar, to which one can stroll over for soft-serve ice cream in the warmer months.
-Locals awarded K. LaMay’s the Best Classic Burger award in last year’s Meriden Battle of the Burgers, and Kevin has a loyal following of fans who call in orders ahead of time.
-K. LaMay’s is open Monday through Sunday, 11 a.m. to 8 p.m.
+The store is located next to Les’ Dairy Bar, to which one can stroll for soft-serve ice cream in the warmer months.